farjami110/AlgebriacInputOutput/README.md

 3. **Focus on Subordination and Contact Algebra**:
     - Currently, our focus is on subordination algebra and contact algebra.
 The rules characterizing contact algebra are interpreted in two ways: derivability and non-derivability (contraposition).
 In the paper, we use the non-derivability interpretation, while in Isabelle, we use the derivability interpretation.

+4. **Direct Implementation**
+    - It is straightforward to implement the corresponding modal algebras of Obligation, Negative Permission, and Dual-Negative Permission.
+In the direct implementation, we only consider the modal translation and disregard the duality procedure.
+The soundness results demonstrate that the algebraic encoding is efficient, comparable to the LogiKEy benchmark examples.

 ## Challenges and Future Work

 The initial implementation appears promising, but the effectiveness of duality techniques for modal translations of various I/O logics in theorem provers and Isabelle remains unclear.
 Additionally, automating I/O logic implementation is motivated by the non-monotonicity of permission.